How To Remove Pesticides From Leafy Vegetables

 The best way to avoid pesticides altogether is to buy organic, grow it yourself, or buy from local farmers who do not use pesticides.

-However, when this isn’t possible, use one of these methods to remove as much pesticide residue as possible.
+However, when this isn’t possible, use one of the following methods to remove as much pesticide residue as possible.

 1. Clean Running Water